Whorej/basic-bus/README.md

 }
 ```

-#### Subscribe a Listener
+#### Subscribe a Subscriber
-To subscribe a listener firstly instantiate the event bus as shown above, then call the subscribe method with the listener you want to subscribe as the parameter.
+To create a subscriber firstly instantiate the event bus as shown above, then call the subscribe method with the Object you want to subscribe as the parameter.
 ```java
 public final class SomeClass {